jessicacliong/jessicacliong/README.md

 ### What I'm doing now :

-- 🕒&nbsp; Currently finishing up Coder Academy's Full Stack Web Development Bootcamp in December 2023
+- 🕒&nbsp; Currently finishing up Coder Academy's Full Stack Web Development Bootcamp in end of December 2023

 - 🔬&nbsp; Solidifying Mern stack: `React.js`, `Node.js`,`Express.js` and `MongoDB`

 - 👀&nbsp; Keen on learning `AWS Cloud`

 - 🌱&nbsp; New projects to start / continue :
+  - *"Pawtel"*, a Full-Stack web Application using `MERN` stack
   - *"Free Text Search"* of Hackathon Project to practice `React.js` and `JavaScript`
-  - *"Pawtel"*, a Full-Stack web Application using `MERN` stack
   - *"Smart Search"*, a search program utilising an `AI` tool with `React.js`

 ---